cloudControl/documentation/Guides/Java/Java - HelloWorld.md

 ~~~

 ### Process Type Definition
-exoscale uses a [Procfile] to know how to start your processes.
+CloudKilat uses a [Procfile] to know how to start your processes.

 The example code already includes the `Procfile` at the top level of your repository.
 It looks like this: